Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 55.5-point total in four of 10 games this season.
+- Michigan and its opponents have gone over the current 56.5-point total in four of 10 games this season.

-- Maryland's games have gone over 55.5 points in five of 10 chances this season.

-- The two teams combine to score 61.6 points per game, 6.1 more than the over/under in this contest.
+- Saturday's over/under is 5.1 points lower than the two team's combined 61.6 points per game average.

-- The 47.5 combined points per game that these two squads have allowed this season are 8.0 fewer than the 55.5 over/under in this contest.
+- The 47.5 combined points per game that these two squads have allowed this season are 9.0 fewer than the 56.5 total in this contest.

-- The Wolverines and their opponents score an average of 51.4 points per game, 4.1 fewer than Saturday's total.
+- The average total in Wolverines games this season is 51.4, 5.1 points fewer than Saturday's over/under of 56.5 .

-- The 55.5-point over/under for this game is 2.6 points below the 58.1 points per game average total in Terrapins games this season.
+- The 56.5-point over/under for this game is 1.6 points below the 58.1 points per game average total in Terrapins games this season.

 Michigan Stats and Trends

-- When Michigan records more than 31.4 points, it is 5-1 against the spread and 5-1 overall.
+- Michigan is 5-1 against the spread and 5-1 overall this season when the team puts up more than 31.4 points.

-- When Michigan picks up over 412.4 yards, the team is 4-1 against the spread and 4-1 overall.
+- Michigan is 4-1 against the spread and 4-1 overall when the team churns out over 412.4 yards.

-- The Wolverines have turned the ball over eight times this season, one fewer than the Terrapins have forced (9).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.